horizontalsystems/horizontalsystems.github.io/index.md

 layout: default
 ---

-We build decentralized apps that don't fail and are designed to work indefintely.
+We build decentralized apps that don't fail and are designed to work indefinitely.

 These apps are peer-to-peer and don't dependent on any centrally-managed servers or human personnel.